 Now that you know where to find money, here are some quality professional learning opportunities to help educators feel prepared and confident with online learning:

-Summer Learning Academy: This flexible, comprehensive professional learning series combines courses and webinars led by online learning experts to get you on solid footing.
+This flexible, comprehensive professional learning bundle combines courses and recorded webinars led by online learning experts to get you on solid footing.